 hey, so i sell two kinds of crosley things in the store. you know, the cheapo retro things. one is the crosley tech turntable with built in speakers and a radio. and you can plug it into a receiver if you feel like it. the other is one of those usb retro suitcase deals. and they are good for casual use by people who have a couple of old boxes of records and want to buy records occasionally. but what about just a beginner/entry-level table for 150 or less? what should i sell? denon? technics? just want one thing for people a LITTLE more serious about records, but something cheap enough to sell. and i guess it should be usb too? but it doesn't have to be.

 ― scott seward, Friday, 7 January 2011 18:04 (nine years ago) link

 imo this one is a little janky, but certainly affordable and FINE

 ― 69, Friday, 7 January 2011 18:09 (nine years ago) link

 I'll be watching this thread - I need to get a new turntable.

-― Le mépris vient de la tête, la haine vient du cœur (Michael White), Friday, 7 January 2011 18:11 (eight years ago) link
+― Le mépris vient de la tête, la haine vient du cœur (Michael White), Friday, 7 January 2011 18:11 (nine years ago) link

 god i wish pro-ject would put out a $150 table in different colors. i could sell something like that for sure. people who didn't even know they wanted a turntable would buy one.